crowdgames/cartoscope/docs/cairns.md

  - sidebar messages?
  - change workerID to userID

+## synchronous communication

+thumbs uping messages or getting feedback about your cairns synchronously

 we may need to make changes to the progress bar

 home page might need to be changed because get started takes you to LLL but then LLL doesn't take you home...